Benefits & Pay

 - 4% contribution with 8% cap (current as of 2022)

 - 1.75% return calculating years of service, and best 5 years salary

 All employees with the Sheriff's Office have 24 hour access to a brand new fitness center located within the Sheriff's Office facility.
 The fitness center is equipped with the latest equipment such as stair steppers, treadmills, free-weights, and weight machines.
 Additionally, the center is equipped with Bluetooth speakers for your choice of music while exercising in the fitness center.
 Many Deputies workout before or after their shift, and some even come in on their off days to take advantage of the facility.

 Take Home Car

 Deputies who successfully complete the Field Training Evaluation Program (FTEP) will be assigned a vehicle for their official use and to take home.
-Depending on the assignment, Deputies may be provided a Ford Crown Victoria, Chevrolet Caprice, Ford Explorer, Chevrolet Tahoe, or a Ford Fusion.
+Pre-service candidates, depending on assignment, may be provide their vehicle on day one.
+Vehicle may be a Ford Crown Victoria, Chevrolet Caprice, Ford Explorer, Chevrolet Tahoe, or a Ford Fusion.
 All equipment including emergency lighting, computer, radar, in-car camera system, and more are provided.
 Additionally, all fuel and maintenance are provided by the county as well as a free car wash program with no limitations.

 All duty gear, equipment, and uniforms are provided at no cost to Deputies or Detention Officers.
 In order to carry the below listed equipment and weapons, proper training is required.
 Some of the equipment provided includes: